wp-graphql/wp-graphql-woocommerce/docs/using-cart-data.md

 In the `CartPage` component, we first fetch the `cart` from the `SessionProvider`.
 If the cart is not available, we show a loading message.
 Once the cart is loaded, we display the cart items in a table format, allowing users to remove items or update the quantity.

-We also provide a form to apply a coupon code, which calls the `applyCoupon` function from the `useOtherCartMutations` hook.

-If the cart requires shipping, we display the available shipping methods and shipping-related costs.
-If the cart needs a shipping address, we render the `ShippingLocaleForm` component.

-Lastly, we display the cart's subtotal, applied coupons with their respective discounts, and the cart's total.
+Lastly, we display the cart's subtotal, applied coupons with their respective discounts and removal buttons, and follow that up the cart's total.

 Now, you can use the `CartPage` component in your app, allowing users to interact with the cart, apply coupons, and manage shipping options.

+## Conclusion

+With this you're essentially ready to develop a complete application.
+In the next couple guides we'll be exploring taking the user through checkout by passing the session back to WordPress.